zyfeng-go/Tigress_Project/README.md

-## Investigation on possible impact from other transformations with Virtualize
+## Investigation on Possible Impact from Other Transformations on Virtualize

 *Virtualize* is so strong an obfuscation that researchers are eager to explore.
 In this project, our group would like to know what kind of impact other transformations would potentially add to Virtualization by running various experiments.